What Wi-Fi Users Must Know About Their Browsing Security and Privacy

 “That is (also) why Krack is so pervasive across chips and platforms, affecting many manufacturers worldwide.”

-As security software patches for routers, webcams and TVs are harder to apply, Jason Kong, co-founder of Singapore-based network security firm Toffs Technologies, said Internet service providers (ISPs) should set up help desks and provide software update packages for customers.
+As security software patches for routers, webcams and TVs are harder to apply.
+Jason Kong, the co-founder of Singapore-based network security firm Toffs Technologies, said Internet service providers (ISPs) should set up help desks and provide software update packages for customers.

 “For peace of mind, users should also subscribe to virtual private network services available online or from ISPs.”